ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 With this in place, Tomcat will run on port 8081.

-Once Tomcat has started Share is is accessible on [http://localhost:8081/share](http://localhost:8081/share)
+Once Tomcat has started Share is accessible on [http://localhost:8081/share](http://localhost:8081/share).

 To shut down it down, simply hit CTRL+C.

 # Part One: Creating a page

 Share is a great frontend for Alfresco, but sometimes it doesn't meet a specific business requirement.
-A common use case is the need for a complete separate page display custom metadata on a set of nodes, where the built in search or repository browser isn't enough.
-Many people end up wirting separate applications outside Share to meet these requirements, because there is a lot of work involved in making a custom page in Share.
+A common use case is the need for a completely separate page to display custom metadata on a set of nodes, where the built in search or repository browser isn't enough.
+Many people end up writing separate applications outside Share to meet these requirements, because there is a lot of work involved in making a custom page in Share.

-If you worked with Share in the past, you may be familiar with the Surf Framework.
+If you have worked with Share in the past, you may be familiar with the Surf Framework.
 Defining a page using Surf requires template instances, regions, and components.
 Using the new widget framework, a single web script defines a page.
 This makes it much easier to develop custom pages that meets all business requirements, while still keeping the users inside the Share application.

-This chapter will focus on how to create a custom page in Share with a single web script, go through the JSON model that is used to setup the widgets on the page.
+This chapter will focus on how to create a custom page in Share with a single web script and go through the JSON model that is used to setup the widgets on the page.

 ## Create the page